COVID-19 short-time work: no concept for a targeted detection of misuse

 In the audited period, the COVID-19 short-time work scheme was the most cost-intensive tool devised to cope with the implications of the COVID-19 pandemic.
 It was largely paid from federal funds and exceeded by far the extent of the former short-time work scheme that was in place at the height of the financial and economic crisis in 2008/09.
 In 2020, 113,771 companies with 1.25 million employees were on short-time work.
 By comparison, 508 companies had made use of the short-time work scheme in 2009.
 In total, EUR 7.8 billion were paid out for the period of March 2020 to March 2021.
 By the end of 2021, the payments increased to EUR 9.2 billion.

 The COVID-19 short-time work scheme provides for much more generous compensations than the previously existing scheme.
 Companies were fully compensated for the costs of hours lost.
-Workers were guaranteed comparatively high replacement rates of their net salary and a significantly higher income than in unemployment.
+Workers were guaranteed comparatively high net salary replacement rates and a significantly higher income than in unemployment.
 These elements increase the attractiveness of short-time work.
 However, they also increase the risk of deadweight effects and reduce the pressure on companies and workers to reorient themselves.

 Expert knowledge should be harnessed